mall1/znas-upload-action/README.md

 [![GitHub Super-Linter](https://github.com/mall1/znas-upload-action/actions/workflows/linter.yml/badge.svg)](https://github.com/super-linter/super-linter)
 ![CI](https://github.com/mall1/znas-upload-action/actions/workflows/ci.yml/badge.svg)

-This action uploads a file or folder (zipped) to a specified URL using Puppeteer.
+This action uploads a file or folder (zipped, if necessary) to a specified URL using Puppeteer.
 It is specifically designed for uploading files to **极空间 (Znas)** file collection links.

 ## Use Case